raiden-network/raiden/CONTRIBUTING.md

 request.
 If you or your employer do not hold the whole copyright of the authorship submitted we can not accept your contribution.

 When you make a PR that's not ready for a review, open a Draft PR.
 To open a Draft PR, find a small triangle on the green button.
-Otherwise, if you open a a non-Draft PR, a reviewer will be automatically assigned to your PR.
+Otherwise, if you open a non-Draft PR, a reviewer will be automatically assigned to your PR.

 ### Pull Request Reviews